Team4028/beakdocs/docs/source/sect7.rst

 .. _instance:

-Setting up a Subsystem Instance
+Setting Up a Subsystem Instance
 --------------------------------

 Finally, we need to implement a subsystem instance.
 Normally, to get an "instance" of a class/subsystem, we would call ``new Turret()``.
 In an effort to simplify things, however, we simply create an instance within the class, and whenever we need to use the subsystem, we use this one common instance.
 Instantiating a subsystem more than once will cause errors.